-The Golden Age of Japanese prose literature occurred during the Heian Period (794-1185, see p.
-2 of History and Myth).
+The Golden Age of Japanese prose literature occurred during the Heian Period (794-1185) (see History and Myth).
 Written by female author Murasaki Shikibu in the early 11th century, Genji monotagari, (The Tale of Genji) is one of the world's earliest novels and a Japanese literary masterpiece.